 DISCUSSION:

-Here we described a method for assessing spontaneous contractility of the entire rodent reproductive tract, the ovaries, oviducts, uterine horns, and the vagina.
+Here we described a method for assessing spontaneous contractility of the entire rodent reproductive tract, which includes the ovaries, oviducts, uterine horns, and the vagina.
 We used a similar method to demonstrate the relaxant effect of phenylephrine on spontaneous uterine motility13, however, in the past we were unable to provide quantitative analysis of the data.
 In this work, we developed an algorithm for quantitative motility data analysis using the MATLAB motion tracking module.
 This is a useful technique for testing new drugs that regulate uterine contractility regardless of whether the drugs relax or constrict uterine smooth muscles.
 A major advantage of this model is that the reproductive tract is intact, preserving all intrinsic intrauterine cellular interactions.
 Notably, this protocol does not require any special equipment.
-The uterus isolation can be done with a simple magnifying glasshere is no requirement for any sophisticated video recording equipmentf a high-resolution digital camera is not available for imaging, a personal mobile phone camera may be used as an alternative.
+The uterus isolation can be done with a simple magnifying glass and there is no requirement for any sophisticated video recording equipment.
+If a high-resolution digital camera is not available for imaging, a personal mobile phone camera may be used as an alternative.

 The most critical step of the protocol for assessing reproductive tract motility is to obtain viable uterine tissue.
 The myometrium, within the uterine horns, is the motile element of the reproductive tract.
 Therefore, during isolation it is important to avoid overstretching or compressing the horns.
-It is also important to ensure that the uterine tissue is oxygenated throughout the experiment to maintain uterine motility.
+It is also important to ensure that the uterine tissue is well-oxygenated throughout the experiment to maintain uterine motility.
 The best way to prevent any damage to the uterine horns is to make contact with only the adjacent connective tissue while cleaning the uterus or moving the reproductive tract.
-Since the vagina does not contract spontaneously during the experiment, it the reproductive tract from one dish to another.
+Since the vagina does not contract spontaneously during the experiment, it is acceptable to compress it with the forceps when moving the reproductive tract from one dish to another.
 The entire reproductive tract experiments may be performed in conjunction with isometric tension recordings that assess preload- and/or oxytocin-induced uterine contractility.
 However, a wire myograph is an expensive piece of equipment that is not always available in a common laboratory environment.

 The described method has several limitations.
 Since the myometrium is very sensitive to compressions or pulls, this complicates the dissection process of the reproductive tract.
 If the horns are damaged during dissection, no spontaneous contractility will be observed.
 This is a major limitation of the protocol because it is uncertain whether the contractile smooth muscle cells were unknowingly damaged despite the use of proper care and caution or whether they lacked motility due to a natural cause.
 Indeed, we observed no motility in 10-20% of the reproductive tract preparations in this study.
 It is important to ensure that the vaginal segment of the reproductive tract remains intact because removal of the vagina markedly decreases spontaneous motility of the uterine horns.
 In contrast, the absence of ovaries and/or oviducts does not impair the entire reproductive tract motility.
 In addition, one should note that some compounds are sensitive to oxidation.
 For example, epinephrine can be easily oxidized.
 Testing the effects of such compounds would require shorter incubation time preventing excessive oxidation.
 However, shorter incubation times may hinder the ability of a drug to efficiently penetrate the thickness of the uterine wall.
 A further limitation of the method includes assessing the 3-dimensional movements of the horns.
 The horns have an innate nature of curling into a 3-dimensional plane, complicating analysis.
-To overcome this problem, one may decrease the Krebs buffer volume in the Petri to 2 mL.
+To overcome this problem, one may decrease the Krebs buffer volume in the Petri dish to 2 mL.